 The Joint Working Group for California's Language Access Plan provided additional feedback following the formal public circulation.
-At the August 2014 Judicial Council meeting, it was announced that the Court Technology Governance and Strategic Plan would return to the Council at its October 2014 to include their feedback and requested updates related to language access.
+At the August 2014 Judicial Council meeting, it was announced that the Court Technology Governance and Strategic Plan would return to the council at its October 2014 meeting to include the joint working group's feedback and requested updates related to language access.